Welcome to today's edition of the Rush 24-7 podcast.

 Unions that contribute to a political party that conducts war on prosperity.

-Unions that donate money to a political party that is anti-capitalist and anti-free market shouldn't be allowed to have anything to do with the private sector because those unions are working against the private sector with their buddies in arms at the Democrat Party.
+Unions that donate money to a political party that is anti-capitalist and anti-free market shouldn't be allowed to have anything to do with the private sector because those unions are working against the private sector with their buddies in arms of the Democrat Party.

 It makes no sense.